mikamautnerrohde/researchproject/Research Project Manual.md

 To reach these goals, the student will work together with a daily supervisor, an internal assessor and an external assessor.

 The daily supervisor can be a PhD candidate or a more senior researcher who works in the hosting research group.
 The internal assessor should be a researcher within the hosting research group who has a doctoral degree.
-It is possible for a single person to have the supervisor and  internal assessor to b
+It is possible for a single person to have both the supervisor and  internal assessor role, as long as these requirements are met.

-One of the other two roles

-(co

--assessor or examiner

-) should be a senior researcher

-in that

-research group

-.
-The other role

-(examiner or co

--assessor

-) should be a researcher from another research

-group who still has relevant expertise to assess the student’s research project repor
+The external assessor should be a researcher from another group, who still has relevant expertise (whether topic-wise or method-wise) to assess the final report that is written on the project.

-t.
-Note that

-the

-examiner

-needs

-be permanent staff at the University of Amsterdam (UvA)

-, as only UvA staff can register the student’s
+One of the assessors will be d

 grade.